DeShaun Foster: College

-Professional career
+National Football League

 Carolina Panthers

-Foster was chosen in the second round (34th overall) of the 2002 NFL Draft.
+Foster was chosen in the second round (34th overall) of the 2002 NFL draft.
 He had a promising preseason, but was injured in a game against the New England Patriots, and sat out the remainder of the season on injured reserve.
 However, he returned the following season as a complement to Stephen Davis; whose bruising style matched well with Foster's speed.
 Foster finished the regular season with 113 carries for 429 yards.
 However, his best performances came in the 2003-04 playoffs.
-He had a memorable run in the NFC Championship Game against the Philadelphia Eagles, where he broke four tackles on a one-yard run to score, giving the Panthers a 14-3 lead.
+He had a memorable run in the NFC Championship Game against the Philadelphia Eagles, where he broke four tackles on a one-yard run to score, giving the Panthers a 14–3 lead.
 In Super Bowl XXXVIII against the Patriots, Foster scored on a 33-yard run that stands as the fifth-longest touchdown run in Super Bowl history.
 The following season looked promising for the Panthers, but many of the starters suffered season-ending injuries, and Foster was no exception.
 He broke his clavicle in a game against the Denver Broncos.
 He returned the following season (2005) and surpassed Davis as the Panthers' starter.
-He led the team in yardage and carries, helping the Panthers to an 11-5 record.
-In a 23-0 wild card victory over the New York Giants, Foster set franchise records for carries (27), yards (151) and average (5.59) in a playoff game, but suffered a broken ankle in a playoff game against the Chicago Bears that left him out for the remainder of the playoffs (though it preserved his franchise record 102.5 yards per game in a playoff season).
+He led the team in yardage and carries, helping the Panthers to an 11–5 record.
+In a 23–0 wild card victory over the New York Giants, Foster set franchise records for carries (27), yards (151) and average (5.59) in a playoff game, but suffered a broken ankle in a playoff game against the Chicago Bears that left him out for the remainder of the playoffs (though it preserved his franchise record 102.5 yards per game in a playoff season).

 On, March 10, 2006, Foster agreed to a three-year, $14.5 million contract with a $4.5 million signing bonus with another $3 million in escalators and incentives.
 This was a $700,000 raise over the transition tag tender placed on Foster in February.
 He led the team in rushing attempts and yards the next two seasons, increasingly splitting time with DeAngelo Williams.

 On February 21, 2008, he was released by the Panthers.